prakharmrsl/easypcceo.github.io/pages/crypto-mining/best-gpus.md

 We're in the midst of a bearish market.
 Once the bulls return – and they will return – the crypto market cap will increase once again, and cryptocurrency mining will be even more profitable.
 It makes sense to acquire as much cheap cryptocurrency as you can while there's still time!

 ## Bitcoin Mining GPU

+If you're interested in buying a GPU for Bitcoin mining, I regret to inform you that you can't mine Bitcoin with a GPU.
+Once Bitcoin mining ASICs were developed, Bitcoin's mining difficulty skyrocketed.
+If you tried mining Bitcoin with a GPU, you'd never turn a profit.

+If you don't believe me, input any GPU's Bitcoin hashrate and power consumption into this [Bitcoin mining profitability calculator](https://www.cryptocompare.com/mining/calculator/btc?HashingPower=14&HashingUnit=MH%2Fs&PowerConsumption=150&CostPerkWh=0.12&MiningPoolFee=1){: target="_blank"}, and see for yourself.

+Don't get discouraged – you can buy a [Bitcoin mining ASIC](/crypto-mining/bitcoin-hardware/) to profitably mine Bitcoin!

+## Cryptocurrency Mining Pools